soulrika/exorium/CONTRIBUTING.md

     1. Animal abuse
     2. Child abuse
     3. General abuse of humans, or animals

+### Naming
+Pull requests and issues must be named properly, to describe what it's about.
+Any name must be kept appropiate.
+Pull requests and issues can get you blocked on the organisation/repo or simply closed with no further action if it's one of the following:
+- sexually referencing to things
+- disrespect towards other people
+- anything that can (falsely) harm peoople
+This list can become bigger.
+Any of this is at the exorium team's discretion.
+And these may also get your issue and/or pull request completely deleted from github.

 ### *PLEASE NOTE THAT ANYTHING HERE IS SUBJECT TO CHANGE WITHOUT NOTIFYING ANYONE.*